 Clingendael - the Netherlands Institute of International Relations - is a leading think tank and academy on international affairs.
 Through our analyses, training and public debate we aim to inspire and equip governments, businesses, and civil society in order to contribute to a secure, sustainable and just world.

-www.clingendael.org info@clingendael.org +31 70 324 53 84 @clingendaelorg
+www.clingendael.org info@clingendael.org +31 70 324 53 84 @clingendaelorg in The Clingendael Institute

-F The Clingendael Institute
+The Clingendael Institute